unique locations in Italy

 02. Trulli of Alberobello

-If you are wondering what exactly are the trulli of Alberobello, well the answer is quite simple: they’re houses.
-But what makes them special is the fact that they are built without the use of any mortar, which is a prehistoric construction technique still in use in the region of Puglia, southern Italy.
+If you are wondering what exactly are trulli, well the answer is quite simple: they’re houses.
+But what makes them special is the fact that they are built without the use of mortar, which is a prehistoric building technique that’s still being used in Puglia, southern Italy.

-Not only that, but the dwellings have a very distinctive conical shape and they’re painted white with grey rooftops, that sometimes have symbols on them.
+The dwellings also have a very distinctive conical shape and they’re painted white with grey rooftops, that sometimes have symbols on them.

-According to a popular theory, the construction of the trulli didn’t involve mortar because of high taxation on property.
-As a workaround, the people living in Puglia would build dry stone wall homes in order to be able to dismantle them easily when tax inspectors came into the region.
+According to a popular theory, the construction of the trulli didn’t involve mortar because of the high property taxation practiced in the past in the region.
+As a workaround, the people living in Puglia would build dry stone wall homes in order to be able to dismantle them easily when tax inspectors came.

-But no matter the reason behind their construction, the cone-shaped houses are spectacular and will make you feel like you stepped into a fairytale.
+But no matter the reason behind their construction, these cone-shaped houses have a truly unique look and will make you feel like you stepped into a fairy tale.

-For more details about these intriguing homes as well as how to visit them, I recommend you read my post on the best things to do in Alberobello.
+For more details about these intriguing homes as well as how to visit them, you can read my post on the best things to do in Alberobello.

 Matera, Italy